puppetlabs/puppet-docs/source/pe/3.7/trouble_regenerate_certs_monolithic.markdown

    If something goes wrong, you may need to restore these directories so your deployment can stay functional. **However,** if you needed to regenerate your certs for security reasons and couldn't, you should contact Puppet Labs support as soon as you restore service so we can help you secure your site.

-2. Stop the puppet agent service.
+2. Stop the Puppet agent service.

    `puppet resource service pe-puppet ensure=stopped`